Tilak2203/Chicago_Air_Quality-Monitoring-v2/README.md

 This version provides a more **realistic demonstration** of data engineering and machine learning concepts:

-- ✔️ Automated, repeatable ingestion
+- Automated, repeatable ingestion
-- ✔️ Centralized cloud database
+- Centralized cloud database
-- ✔️ A reusable API layer
+- A reusable API layer
-- ✔️ Prediction workflows
+- Prediction workflows
-- ✔️ A clean separation between ETL, backend, and frontend
+- A clean separation between ETL, backend, and frontend

 The system is **maintainable, extendable, and reflects real-world architecture**.

 ---

-## 📝 License

-This project is open-source and available for educational purposes.

----

-## 👤 Author

-**Tilak2203**